Hey everyone! It’s The Wrestling Classic here with another list for One37PM.

 Davey Boy Smith was a bad guy here with Jim Cornette in his corner so he was more aggressive and violent towards his brother-in-law.
 Bret’s sister and Smith’s wife Diana were in the crowd for this as they would show her reactions to things throughout the match.
 The Hitman got busted open here and was bleeding quite a bit which really added to the story that he had a lot to overcome here.
 Bret ended up retaining but it came off as if he barely did.

 This is another one of those matches younger fans might not know about and other fans might have forgotten about but I had always enjoyed it.
-Bret Hart and Undertaker are two of my all-time favorites so I was always conflicted when they wrestled each other growing up.
+Bret Hart and Undertaker are two of my all-time favorites so I was always conflicted when they wrestled with each other growing up.
 This was the rematch from their Summerslam encounter where Bret Hart had won the championship from the Phenom.
 The time around Bret Hart wasn’t trying to defeat the Undertaker but rather survive him to keep his title.

 It took place in the UK so the fans were actually split down the middle even though The Hitman was a heel at this point.
 It was a simple story of where Hart targeted Undertaker’s knee to keep the advantage.
 Bret would go back to attack it every time Undertaker got the upper hand.
 Undertaker would not stop his attack to the point that the match ended in DQ which was an underwhelming finish to a solid match.

 This match was surrounded by drama due to the people involved and stipulations in place which really added suspense to every minute of it.
 The Undertaker was defending his WWE Championship against Bret “The Hitman” Hart.
 Bret Hart said he would never wrestle on American soil again if he didn’t win the championship.
 Shawn Michaels somehow weaseled himself into being the special referee.
-Bret Hart got paranoid about Shawn screwing him over so the bosses made a rule that if he intentionally cost Bret Hart the match that he also would no longer be allowed to wrestle on American soil.
+Bret Hart got paranoid about Shawn screwing him over so the bosses made a rule that if he intentionally cost Bret Hart the match he also would no longer be allowed to wrestle on American soil.

 If all of that doesn’t already make you want to see how this match plays out, how about the fact that it was actually a really good match itself.
 Bret kept finding ways to gain the upper hand even if it was borderline cheating.
 Shawn Michaels was conflicted the entire match, holding himself back from slipping and The Undertaker wouldn’t stay down even breaking out of the sharpshooter at one point which nobody has done before.
 The finish was controversial but the results of this match planted the seeds for everything that would happen for the next seven months till WrestleMania 14.